 Annual Cash Bonuses.
 All of our named executive officers participate in the Akebia Therapeutics, Inc. Cash Incentive Plan, our annual cash bonus program, which promotes and rewards our executives for the achievement of key strategic and business goals.
-The 2014 bonus plan period covers the 12-month period beginning on January 1, 2014 and ending on December 31, 2014.
-For the 2014 bonus plan period, the target annual bonus as a percentage of base salary (as determined based on the salary earned throughout the bonus plan period) for each of Mr. Butler, Mr. Amello, Dr. Maroni and Dr. Shalwitz was 30%.
-At the beginning of the 2014 bonus plan period, our Compensation Committee established corporate performance goals, each having a designated weighting, which related to key development, strategic and financial goals of the Company.
-At the end of the 2014 bonus plan period, our Compensation Committee met and evaluated the performance of the Company against the specified performance goals.
-Based on its evaluation, the Compensation Committee recommended, and the

-Board of Directors approved, that the Company achieved 99.85% of its corporate goals.
-Consequently, the Board of Directors approved payment of cash bonuses for the 2014 bonus plan period of: \$127,309 for Mr. Butler (which represented 99.85% of his target bonus), \$95,856 for Mr. Amello (which represented 99.85% of his target bonus), \$44,645 for Dr. Maroni (which represented 99.85% of his target bonus, as pro-rated to reflect his commencement of employment in August 2014) and \$122,816 for Dr. Shalwitz (which represented 99.85% of his target bonus).
+The 2015 bonus plan period covers the 12-month period beginning on January 1, 2015 and ending on December 31, 2015.
+For the 2015 bonus plan period, the target annual bonus as a percentage of base salary (as determined based on the salary earned throughout the bonus plan period) for Mr. Butler was 50%, and for each of Mr. Amello and Dr. Maroni was 40%.
+At the beginning of the 2015 bonus plan period, our Compensation Committee established corporate performance goals, each having a designated weighting, which related to key development, strategic and financial goals of the Company.
+At the end of the 2015 bonus plan period, our Compensation Committee met and evaluated the performance of the Company against the specified performance goals.
+Based on its evaluation, the Compensation Committee recommended, and the Board of Directors approved, that the Company achieved 103% of its corporate goals.
+Consequently, the Board of Directors approved payment of cash bonuses for the 2015 bonus plan period of: \$257,500 for Mr. Butler, \$136,454 for Mr. Amello and \$167,272 for Dr. Maroni, which in each case represented 103% of the named executive officer's target bonus.

 Equity Awards.
 Our named executive officers participate in our 2014 Incentive Plan.
-During fiscal year 2014, all named executive officers received a grant of stock options.
+During fiscal year 2015, all named executive officers received a grant of stock options.
 These stock option grants are subject to time-based vesting conditions and generally vest, subject to continued employment, as follows: 25% of the shares subject to the award vest after one year and, thereafter, the shares continue to vest in quarterly installments over the following three years.
 These equity awards serve to align the interests of our named executive officers with our stockholders and encourage retention through the use of time-based vesting.
-Prior to our IPO all of our named executive officers, other than Dr. Maroni whose employment commenced after the IPO, participated in our 2008 Equity Incentive Plan, through which they currently hold outstanding grants of stock options and/or restricted stock subject to time-based vesting.
+Prior to our IPO all of our named executive officers, other than Dr. Maroni whose employment commenced after the IPO, participated in our 2008 Equity Incentive Plan, through which they currently hold outstanding grants of stock options subject to time-based vesting.

 Other Benefits.
-Our named executive officers are eligible for additional benefits, such as participation in our 401(k) plan, our Employee Stock Purchase Plan and basic health benefits, that are generally available to all of our employees.
+Our named executive officers are eligible for additional benefits, such as participation in our 401(k) plan, our Employee Stock Purchase Plan and basic health benefits that are generally available to all of our employees.